Good for Novice Owners:

 Did You Know?

 The Shiba Inu is one of just a few ancient dog breeds that still exist today.
-Recent DNA testing confirms that the Shiba Inu and other Asian spitz breeds date back to the 3rd century B.C., making them one of the oldest dog breeds in existence.
+DNA testing confirms that the Shiba Inu and other Asian spitz-type breeds date back to the 3rd century B.C., making them one of the oldest dog breeds.
 Although somewhat small in stature, they are agile and strong canines that were originally bred for hunting in the mountains of Japan.

-Based on the famous “Doge”, which is a Shiba Inu-themed social media and meme phenomenon, the Dogecoin became one of the popular early and widespread cryptocurrencies.
+Based on the famous “Doge”, a now-classic Shiba Inu-themed social media and meme phenomenon, the Dogecoin became one of the popular early and widespread cryptocurrencies.
 It is considered the first “meme coin” and the first “dog coin”.